Guide to Utilization Management

 Migrating appropriate procedures to ASCs generates immediate value while maintaining quality:

-• Cost savings average 45-60% compared to hospital outpatient departments.28
+• Cost savings: Procedures cost on average 45-60% lower than to hospital outpatient departments36

 Value-based organizations develop systematic approaches to site optimization